-Climate change where to live survey – Sacramento on list of places climatologists would consider living to avoid climate change related natural disasters.
+(UPDATED 9/12/19) Description of a climate change where to live survey with a list of places climatologists would consider living to avoid climate change related natural disasters.

-It was with some surprise that I noted that Sacramento was on the list of cities mentioned by climatologists in response to a question asking where they would consider living to avoid natural disasters resulting from climate change.
+It was with some surprise that I noted that Sacramento was on the list of cities mentioned by climatologists in response to a question from Business Insider asking where they would consider living to avoid natural disasters resulting from climate change.

-Camilo Mora (an associate professor who researches biodiversity at the University of Hawaii) – people should look for places where they can live self-sufficiently with their own agricultural system and body of water that doesn’t depend on melting ice.
+Camilo Mora, an associate professor who researches biodiversity at the University of Hawaii, said: “People should look for places where they can live self-sufficiently with their own agricultural system and body of water that doesn’t depend on melting ice.”

 The folks conducting the survey thought that Boulder fit the description.

 Sarah Kapnick, a climate scientist at Princeton University who conducted a temperature study, said: “San Diego will gain three mild days per year by the end of the century.”